glorianbeda/satucommit/README.md

 ## 🤖 AI Agent Integration

 satucommit is designed to work seamlessly with AI agents.
+There are two ways to integrate:

+### Method 1: Using CLI Commands (Simple)

 When an AI agent needs to commit changes:

 1. The agent stages changes using `git add`
 2. The agent runs `satucommit quick` or `satucommit generate`